 Additional Articles About Guru Nanak:

-Guru Angad is the second Master in Sikh Dharma.
+Guru Angad is the second Sikh Guru.
 He was born in Sarai Matta, India.
 His father’s name was Pheru Mall Ji and his mother was Daya Kaur Ji.
 He married Mata Khivi.
 They had two sons Dassu Ji and Dattu Ji and two daughters Bibi Amro Ji and Bibi Anokhi Ji.

 Under Guru Angad’s instruction, his wife Mata Khivi further developed langar– or the community meal.
 In India, people of different castes or social classes did not eat meals together.
 Guru Nanak began a tradition of having people of all castes sit together and eat together – as a way to create community among people and break the false divisions of social class.
 Mata Khivi was instrumental in seeing that this tradition of eating together flourished into an institution during the second Guru’s reign.

-Guru Amar Das is the third Master in Sikh Dharma.
+Guru Amar Das is the third Sikh Guru.
 He was born in Basarke, India.
 His father’s name was Tej Bhan Ji and his mother was Mata Lakhmi Ji.
 His wife was Mata Mansa Devi Ji.
 They had two sons and two daughters.
 His sons were Mohan Ji and Mohri Ji and his daughters were Bibi Dani Ji and Bibi Bhani Ji.

 By the time that Guru Amar Das become Guru, he was already an old man.
 He continued to share and expand the teachings of the Gurus.
 He also had mystical experiences and shared those experiences through song.
 He composed the Anand Sahib, the Song of Bliss, which is one of the five daily prayers for someone who has taken Amrit.
 He wrote many other compositions, as well.

-Guru Ram Das is the fourth Master in Sikh Dharma.
+Guru Ram Das is the fourth Sikh Guru.
 He was born in Lahore, Pakistan.
 His father’s name was Hardas Ji Sodhi and his mother was Mata Daya Kaur Ji.
 He married the daughter of Guru Amar Das, Bibi Bhani Ji.

 Guru Ram Das founded the city of Amritsar and began the process of building the Harimandir Sahib (Golden Temple) which is the most sacred temple for Sikhs around the world.
 He undertook the excavation of the tank of water which surrounds the Temple.
 The water is legendary for its healing powers.
 He created the Harimandir Sahib so that it would have four doors – one on each side of the building – meaning that is was open to people of every caste, background, language and religion.